 5. The Northern Lights!

 Aurora borealis!
 During our first eight nights in Iceland, the sky was too cloudy to see anything.
 But night #9 brought a dancing sky.
-I got to see the Northern Lights for the first time.
+I got to see the Northern Lights for the first time, while sitting on a secluded street in the heart of Reykjavik.

 The light show didn’t last long, just an hour or so.
 This was September, after all, and the lights are typically much more intense during winter.
 I was only able to photograph them with a cell phone, since it turns out that my trusty pocket camera that I’ve taken around the world doesn’t do long exposures.
 (Fail!)